ncatlab/nlab-content/pages/4/0/1/4/4104/content.md

 The proper generality in which to discuss Haar measure is where the topological group $G$ is assumed to be [[locally compact space|locally compact]] [[Hausdorff space|Hausdorff]], and from here on we assume this.
 (For [[topological group]]s, the Hausdorff assumption is rather mild; it is equivalent to the $T_0$ separation condition.
 See the discussion at [[uniform space]].)

-Let $C_c(G)$ denote the vector space of continuous real-valued functions with compact support on $G$.
+Let $C_c(G)$ denote the vector space of continuous real-valued functionals with compact support on $G$.
 This is a [[locally convex topological vector space]] where the locally convex structure is specified by the family of seminorms

 $$\rho_K(f) = \sup_{x \in K} |f(x)|,$$